 Designing to Meet a Target BOM Price and PCB Cost Estimate

-PCB design teams need a complete set of data to develop a PCB cost estimate and accurate BOM prices.
+PCB design teams need a complete set of data to target PCB cost estimates and accurate BOM prices.
 This is just one part of the design and production planning process, but it can make a huge difference in budget and may eliminate the need for full turnkey services.
 Here is some of the data you'll need from component vendors or manufacturers:

-- Price: Get the latest information on price to make sure that the parts that you are using will cost what you expect them too.
+- Price: Get the latest information on the price to make sure that the parts that you are using will cost what you expect them to.